Obedient Plant, False Dragonhead

 The winter of 2018-2019 wasn’t near as cold as last year.
 We had a lot more snow but it never lasted long.
 I went to check to see what perennials were coming up on March 7 and the Physostegia virginiana were all alive and well.
 I wonder how many will be under the leaves when I remove them?

 I removed the leaves covering the Obedient Plant on April 24 and saw how much they had spread.
 A few of the plants in the right side of the photo are Rudbeckia fulgida var. sullivantii ‘Goldsturm’.
-I think the Rudbeckia has been here longer, and remember we just had one Obedient Plant to start with in 2017.
+I think the Rudbeckia has been here longer, and remember there was just one Obedient Plant to start with in 2017.

 GEEZ!
 I am really glad I planted the Obedient Plant in this corner and not in a flower bed.
 The worse thing here is the Nutgrass (Nutsedge).
 There will always be a little Bermuda Grass to contend with as well because my grandpa planted in this area MANY years ago to help control erosion.
 It can be a pain in flower beds and is very hard to get rid of.